 Length Enter the number of seconds for the tone to play.
-The

-length can range from 0 to 999999.
+The length can range the dashboard.

-Note: A setting of 0 results in the file playing continuously until it is tone via dashboard dial pad or IP phone keypad.
+Note: A setting of 0 results in the file playing continuously until it is manually stopped via board dial pad or IP phone keypad.

-DTMF Code Provide the DTMF code used when manually activating the associated station number.
+DTMF Code Provide the DTMF code used when manually activating the tone via dash-